 Application monitoring tools to learn include:

-It's natural to assume that the issue must be stemming from the application itself, but often problems within your application's supporting infrastructure can have an equal impact — if not greater.
+Often, problems within your application's supporting infrastructure can have an equal impact — if not greater than the application itself.

 For example, issues with your web application's cloud hosting can result in outages for your users when they attempt to access it.
 Monitoring tools analyze errors generated within your application's stack as well as performance metrics to flag errors early.
 The sooner your team can respond, the less impact these issues will have on your user experience.

 Most — if not all — modern applications are hosted in the cloud.
 Cloud services provide many benefits, including the cost savings and scalability that result when you no longer need to host your own servers for your application.
 Naturally, it's important to understand the different cloud services available and their unique costs and benefits so you can select the best hosting provider for your finished applications.